lilymbest/Unit-1-Project/README.md

 ## **Psuedocode**
 ---

-Create a 4 x 5 game board with 20 cards total that on the page load shows the backs of the all the cards
+* Create a 4 x 5 game board with 20 cards total that on the page load shows the backs of the all the cards

-Add a timer that counts down as the player is matching cards that pauses the page after the time is up
+* Add a timer that counts down as the player is matching cards that pauses the page after the time is up

-Create a match function based on the planet id of the card
+* Create a match function based on the planet id of the card

-Randomly shuffle the cards each time the game starts
+* Randomly shuffle the cards each time the game starts

+* When two cards don't match they flip back to the card back image

 ---
 ## **Stretch Goals**